ramilivia/screening-app-customer-react/README.md

 - Add new Customers

 ## Implementation
-THIS PROJECT WAS MADE IN 10 HOURS or LESS starting FE from scratch, it's not perfect, the idea is to show some main concepts *NO THIRD PARTY LIBRARIES WERE USED ON THIS PROJECT
+THIS PROJECT WAS MADE IN 10 HOURS starting FE from scratch, it's not perfect, the idea is to show some main concepts

+- NO THIRD PARTY LIBRARIES WERE USED ON THIS PROJECT

 My idea was to demostrate:
 - Ability to wire an application from scatch